CS 70

 On the other hand, if you get all overzealous and throw typename in places where it isn't needed, you'll totally confuse the poor compiler which will assume you're a clever C++ pro and doing weird things on purpose.
 It will then give you a very confusing error message that will be hard to figure out.

-You'll probably want to have an example like this one nearby when you first start out making class templates so you check your code against the example.
+You'll probably want to have an example like this one nearby when you first start out making class templates so you can check your code against the example.

 (When logged in, completion status appears here.)